After Extractions

 Things to Aid Your Recovery

 • To combat bleeding/dry socket – It is very important that you allow a blood clot to form over your surgical wound.
 This will help prevent dry socket and excessive bleeding.
 For the first hour after your surgery, be sure to bite gently down on the gauze that your doctor places over the surgical area.
 If the wound is still heavily bleeding after keeping pressure on it for an hour, change the gauze out every 30 to 45 minutes until the bleeding stops.
 If this doesn’t help, an alternative to gauze is a damp tea bag held the same way over the surgical site.
 The tannic acid in tea leaves helps to promote blood clotting.
-If none of this stops the bleeding, contact us online or call 210.824.0111 for further instructions.
+If none of this stops the bleeding, call 210.824.0111 for further instructions.

 • To combat swelling – Swelling is a normal part of your body’s healing process, but that doesn’t mean it’s pleasant.
 To help reduce swelling, immediately apply ice to your cheek next to the surgical area in 20-minute intervals.
 Continue to do this for the first 24 hours after surgery while awake.
 After 48 hours, ice will no longer have a positive effect on the swelling and you should switch to applying moist heat.